hbk671104/options-calculator/README.md

 # options-calculator
-Calculator the number of longs and shorts on a daily basis.
+How many longs and shorts?